|Start time||24 Oct 2019 9:00am (Australia - Melbourne)|

 Late last year Mr. James Wood QC released the most in-depth report into the integrity of Australian sports ever undertaken, titled ‘Review of Australia’s Sports Integrity Arrangements’.
 It addressed key national and international threats to sporting arenas both here and overseas.

-This session will take an in-depth look into the Report and how it will affect your clients and organisations, including:
+This session will take an in-depth look into the Report, progress towards implementing key recommendations, and how it will affect your clients and organisations, including:

 Professional Sports Contracts – Advanced Drafting Skills

 Sports Law is a unique practice area and requires care and precision when drafting complex employment and other contracts.
 This is the case even for experienced Sports Lawyers, particularly as sponsorships, social media and other evolving issues often overlap.